When a baby dies or is born too soon, it leaves their parents with so many questions and emotions.

 Tommy’s believes every baby deserves the best start in life.

-We are committed to funding medical research into premature birth and providing comprehensive information to help more mums and dads have a healthy pregnancy and birth.
-Our specialist Preterm Surveillance Clinic at our St Thomas’ Centre cares for women at risk of premature birth.
+We’re committed to funding medical research into premature birth and providing comprehensive information to help more families have a healthy pregnancy and birth.

 “The fact that Priya survived pregnancy past viability is purely down to Professor Shennan and his team at Tommy’s Preterm Surveillance Clinic; their knowledge means they can correctly identify risk factors and offer treatments that many hospitals, including my local hospital, can't.
 Words cannot express the level of gratitude I have for the clinic, I just hope that one day the care given at these clinics becomes a national standard, so that more women like me can have a positive ending, and more importantly bring our babies home.”

 Catherine Jayaram, patient at Tommy’s Preterm Surveillance Clinic